Jacob’s Well Groundwater Management Zone (JWGMZ)

 Jacob’s Well Groundwater Management Zone Drought Management

 In order to protect groundwater supplies and Jacob’s Well spring flow in the 39 square mile Jacobs’s Well Groundwater Management Zone, District Rule 15 designates cutback triggers based on Jacob’s Well spring flow.
 When flows from Jacob’s Well averages six cfs or less during any 10-day period, The District Board declares appropriate drought stage.
-See Drought Management page for detailed information on current drought stage (coming soon).
+See Drought Management page for detailed information on current drought stage.

 Study Zone Map